 Scholars arrive at those rulings of fiqh through a process called ijtihad, a scientific process to reach the Shari`ah rulings from its sources.
 It literally means exerting all possible effort.

 Scholars may make mistakes, and for that they are rewarded for their effort and are excused only if they exert all possible effort.

 When scholars arrive at the right ruling, they get double reward.
 The Messenger (peace and blessings be upon him) said,

 “Whoever makes ijtihad and arrived at a wrong ruling will be rewarded.
 Whoever makes ijtihad and arrived at the correct ruling will be rewarded twice.”
 (Bukhari and others)

 Fiqh: An honorable piece of knowledge

 Fiqh is a very honorable piece of knowledge.
-It is the knowledge and the understanding of Shari`ah, the guidance sent by Allah (peace and blessings be upon him) to mankind.
+It is the knowledge and the understanding of Shari`ah, the guidance that Allah sent to mankind.

 This knowledge is essential for our success in this life and the hereafter.
 Those who develop this knowledge are as honorable as the knowledge itself, and we are indebted to them for making the effort to learn and teach Allah’s guidance to His creation.